 Is your focus sharp and as still as the tip of Karna’s arrow, Achilles’ spear, for the entire 180 minutes of the CAT?

-Have you seen the video of Maradona’s gaze before the start of the 86 Final (or SF or QF) as he says the sign of the cross?
+Have you seen the video of Maradona’s gaze before the start of the 86 Final (or SF or QF) as he makes the sign of the cross?
 Did you see how Stokes went about his innings, how he cut everything out and did not celebrate after the century?
 Have you seen Djokovic go into monk-mode?
 All of these point to the same thing – focus – even breath, tight core, and straight spine, and that is why in all martial arts, they tie a cloth around the waist.

 So my advice going into the last few months of the CAT Prep is that you need to focus on making your energies one-pointed; you need to add breathing exercises to the beginning and the end of your day; you need to get some form of physical exercise to get your lungs pumping at a rate higher than normal, even if it is a brisk walk, at least a couple of times a week; you need to learn to relax by taking in the right things, say reading Siddhartha by Hermann Hesse; you need to remove a few things as well such as social media apps (including the YouTUBE App), there is nothing happening on them that is more important to your life than getting into an IIM (essentially you need to get rid of all forms of sugary and fried food that you are feeding to your brain).